 For persons under 5ft8, I would recommend using a shorter pool cue stick, if you are 5ft to 5ft7 I recommend that you use a 52inches cue stick.
 If you are shorter than 5ft then I would then recommend that you use a junior pool cue length which would be 48 inches tall.

 The most standard pool cue weights are 17-21 ounces, everyone has their different cue weight preference depending on what ounce feels better or more comforting in your hand.
-If your a beginner just searching for whats the right pool cue weight to use, I would recommend that you start with the 19 ounces, its the most preferred ounce.
+If you a beginner just searching for what’s the right pool cue weight to use, I would recommend that you start with 19 ounces, it’s the most preferred ounce.

-The cue ounces are available under 17oz and over the 21oz in weight, however, you would have to specially ask if they have in available stocks.
-Some professional players like to have multiple cues weights for different plays of the game, a lighter cue for all their skilled shots and the heavier cue sticks for breaking.
+The cue ounces are available under 17oz and over 21oz in weight, however, you would have to specially ask if they have them in available stocks.
+Some professional players like to have multiple cue weights for different plays of the game, a lighter cue for all their skilled shots and heavier cue sticks for breaking.

-It is not possible to just name a single pool cue brad as the best, I think that would be just me preferring a specific pool brand.
-Below I will be listing the to 7 brands that in my opinion has the best cue stick that maintains its features over a period of time using them.
+It is not possible to just name a single pool cue brand as the perfect one, I think that would be just me preferring a specific pool brand.
+Below I will be listing 7 brands that in my opinion has the perfect cue stick that maintains its features over a period of time using them.

 - Players Cue sticks

 - Lucasi pool cues